 Ahhhhhh…sweet girl.
 She’s always thinking of others. (you!!)

-Marble Cake – with a sinfully delightful (do those two adjectives rightfully belong next to each other?!) double chocolate buttercream slathered over the top.
+Marble Cake – this is an easy sheet pan recipe with a sinfully delightful (do those two adjectives rightfully belong next to each other?!) double chocolate buttercream slathered over the top.
 You’re going to love it, too!

 Today also marks the 9 Year Anniversary of afarmgirlsdabbles.com!
 Thank you so much for hanging out with me here and for making my recipes.
 It’s been a very delicious ride!